 Introduction of residual compressive stresses in metallic components has long been recognized5-8 to lead to enhanced fatigue strength.
-For example, many engineering components have been SP or cold worked with fatigue strength enhancement as the primary objective or as a by-product of a surface hardening treatment like carburizing/nitriding, physical vapor deposition, etc. Over the last decade treatments like LPB9, laser shock peening (LSP)10, and ultrasonic peening11 have emerged.
-In all the surface treatment processes, key benefits are obtained when deep compression is achieved with minimal cold work of the surface.
-All of these surface treatment methods have been shown to benefit fatigue prone engineering components to different degrees.
+The fatigue strength of many engineering components is improved by shot peening (SP) or cold working, or as a by-product of a surface hardening treatment like carburizing/nitriding, physical vapor deposition, etc. Over the last decade treatments like LPB, laser shock peening (LSP), and ultrasonic peening have emerged that benefit fatigue prone engineering components to different degrees.
+In all surface treatment processes, key benefits are obtained when deep compression is achieved with minimal cold work of the surface.